sschoger/jigsaw-blog/source/_posts/170426-google-fonts.md

 ---
 extends: _layouts.post
 section: post
-title: "12 Google fonts you can’t go wrong with"
+title: "12 Google Fonts You Can’t go Wrong with"
 author: Steve Schoger
 date: 2017-04-26
 twitter_image: "https://www.steveschoger.com/img/twitter-card.png"
-twitter_title: "12 Google fonts you can’t go wrong with"
+twitter_title: "12 Google Fonts You Can’t go Wrong with"
 twitter_description: "Google Fonts is my number one go to source when it comes to free fonts to use on the web.
 However, the selection on Google Fonts has gotten big.
 Almost *too* big to the point where its hard to filter out the bad from the good. "
 ---